EMPTYVOID-DEV/ML-Models/README.md

 Welcome to the Machine Learning Models repository!
 This repository contains a collection of datasets and machine learning models implemented in Python.
 The goal is to provide a resource for learning and experimenting with various machine learning techniques.

+## Obsidian

+The `obsidian` directory contains markdown files that explain each model in models directory.

 ## Datasets

 The `datasets` directory contains a variety of datasets used for training and evaluating machine learning models.
 Each dataset is stored in a separate directory and includes a brief description of its purpose and features.